Would you like some free food? We’re often asked “how can I save money on food?” so why not try some foraging while you’re on a walk in the country?

 It’s a good idea to take a small knife with you when you go foraging.
 You can use it to cut mushrooms off their stalks, thereby allowing new ones to grow in their place and pry away anything else you can’t pull out with your bare hands.
 It’s also good to have a basket to collect your bounty in.

-The law gives people the right to roam on foot to access open countryside in England and Wales.
+The law gives people the right to roam on foot to access open countryside in England, Wales, and Scotland.
 This includes mountains, moors, heath, registered commons and land that’s been opened up voluntarily by landowners.
 Legally, a person may take away foliage, fruit or parts of the plant without committing an offence, unless it is done with the intention of selling them or for any other reward.

 Picking berries by hand is a long and tiresome process.
 You can buy a device that separates the berry from the stem in one quick motion, and it even stores the berries for you as you pick.